AndreiChertkov/teneva_bm/workflow.md

 1. Create python script in the appropriate subfolder of `teneva_bm` folder with the name like `bm_<subfolder>_<name>.py`, where `<subfolder>` is a name of the collection (e.g., `func`, `qubo`) and `<name>` is a lowercase name of the benchmark (e.g., `ackley`, `knap_det`).
     > Note that we do not use the `<subfolder>` in the name of benchmarks (only) for collection `various`.

-2. Prepare a benchmark class `Bm<Subfolder><Name>` (class names should be in the camel case notation) in the created python file and then write a demo example of its usage (initialization, get method, training dataset generation, etc.; please, do it by analogy with other benchmarks) in the bottom section after `if __name__ == '__main__':`.
+2. Prepare a benchmark class `Bm<Subfolder><Name>` (class names should be in the camel case notation) in the created python file.
 Please, note:
     - We should necessarily rewrite the method `target` and / or `target_batch` of the parent class (calculating a benchmark's value for a given multidimensional index or point);
     - We should necessarily rewrite the property `is_func` or `is_tens` (flag indicating whether the benchmark is a continuous or discrete function);
+    - We should necessarily rewrite the property `ref`, which returns the reference (random) multi-index and related value of the benchmark;
     - If the objective function has constraint, we should specify the function `constr` and / or `constr_batch`, also we should specify the value `True` for the property `with_constr`;
-    - Method `cores` can be specified to generate an exact tensor train (TT) representation of the benchmark, in which case the property `with_cores` should be set to `True`.
+    - Method `cores` can be specified to generate an exact tensor train (TT) representation of the benchmark, in which case the property `with_cores` should be set to `True`;
+    - If the benchmark has auxiliary options, then they can be described using property `opts_info`.
+Please see benchmark `BmFuncAckley` as an example.

+3. Add import line of the new benchmark into `__init__.py` file in the collection's folder and also append it into the function `teneva_bm_get_<Subfolder>` in this file (additions are recommended to be done in alphabetical order).

-3. Run the demo example for the new benchmark (note that we should reinstall our library from the source to try the new benchmark):
+4. Run tests for all benchmarks (note that we should reinstall our library from the source to try the new benchmark):
     ```bash
-    pip uninstall teneva_bm -y && python setup.py install && clear && python demo.py bm_<subfolder>_<name>
+    pip uninstall teneva_bm -y && python setup.py install && clear && python test_all.py && python test_ref.py
     ```
-    > This script will run the demo (from the section `if __name__ == '__main__':`) for the benchmark specified as an argument.
-If the argument is not provided, then the examples for all benchmarks from all collections will be run sequentially.
-Note that if you have not changed the core of the library, then you can run the new benchmark as a normal python file, i.e., `python bm_<subfolder>_<name>.py` (without reinstalling the library).
+    > Note that if you have not changed the core of the library, then you can also run (try) the new benchmark as a normal python file, i.e., `python bm_<subfolder>_<name>.py` (without reinstalling the library).

-4. Add a description of the new benchmark to the section `Available benchmarks`  of the `README.md` file.
+5. Add a description of the new benchmark to the section `Available benchmarks` of the `README.md` file (additions are recommended to be done in alphabetical order).

-5. Use the new benchmark locally until the next library version update on pypi.
+6. Use the new benchmark locally until the next library version update on pypi.

 > Please use underscore prefixes for all new class instance variables and functions (e.g., `_env`) to avoid the name conflict with the base class `Bm`.
 However, underscores do not need to be used for the benchmarks' arguments and options, i.e., the parameters in `__init__` and `bm.set_opts` method (please make sure their names do not conflict with the base class variable names).